sayande717/notes/topics/Computer-Networks.md

 - **Access Control**: Access control mechanisms govern the access to the communication channel by multiple devices in a network.
 It manages how devices contend for access to the channel, resolve contention issues, and allocate the channel efficiently to ensure fair and orderly data transmission.
     > Methods:  CSMA/CD (dontention-based), ALOHA, Slotted ALOHA, Token Ring (contention-free)
 - **Physical Addressing**: It uses MAC Addresses for identifying devices.

+### Stuffing
+- Stuffing is done on the Data Link Layer to distinguish between 2 data frames.
+- General: FLAG **ABCDE** FLAG **BCDEF** FLAG ...
+    - `FLAG` is used as a delimiter, to separate 2 frames.
+- **Byte Stuffing**: In byte stuffing, a special byte sequence is inserted into the data stream to mark the beginning and end of a frame or packet.
+When the sender encounters the special byte sequence within the data, it inserts an additional byte to distinguish it from the data.
+Byte stuffing helps to prevent ambiguity and misinterpretation of data frames, particularly when the data contains sequences that might be mistaken for control characters.
+    - If `FLAG` itself is present in the data: FLAG **ABCDE** ESC **FLAG BCDEF** FLAG ...
+        - If `ESC` precedes the `FLAG`, it is meant to be ignored, as it is a part of the data.
+    - If `ESC` itself is present in the data: FLAG **ABCDE** ESC **ESC BCDEF** FLAG ...
+        - If `ESC` precedes the `ESC`, it is meant to be ignored, as it is a part of the data.
+- **Bit Stuffing**: Bit stuffing is similar to byte stuffing but operates at the bit level.
+In bit stuffing, a special bit pattern is inserted into the data stream to mark the beginning and end of a frame.
+When the sender encounters the special bit pattern within the data, it inserts an additional bit to ensure that the pattern does not appear in the data itself.
+Bit stuffing is commonly used in synchronous communication protocols, such as HDLC (High-Level Data Link Control) and Ethernet, to maintain synchronization and prevent errors in data transmission.
+    - `1` after `011111` (1 followed by 0 followed by 5 1's) is a starting delimiter, used in the header.
+If it is a part of the data, we stuff a 0 after `011111`.
+        - Example: 011111**0**11010110101110011111**0**101010010
+- Data is unstuffed before being sent to the next layer.

+### Error Detection and Correction
+- In the `Data Link Layer`, the data is checked bit-by-bit for errors.
+- Types of errors:
+    - **Single Bit**: Error only occurs in 1 bit.
+Example: 101**0** ➡ 101**1**
+    - **Burst**: Error in more than 1 bit.
+Example: 1**0**101**0** ➡ 1**1**101**1**
+- **Length of error**: The number of bits, between the 1st and last error bit.
+In the previous example, it is 5 bits.

 ## Error Control
 - Formulae: [here](#frl-data-link-error-control)